Shawnee: Tecumseh's War and the War of 1812

 Tecumseh was outraged by the Treaty of Fort Wayne, believing that American Indian land was owned in common by all tribes, an idea advocated in previous years by the Shawnee leader Blue Jacket and the Mohawk leader Joseph Brant.
 In response, Tecumseh began to expand on the teachings of his brother Tenskwatawa, a spiritual leader known as The Prophet who called for the tribes to return to their ancestral ways.
-He began to associate these teachings with the idea of a pan-tribal alliance.
+He began to associate these teachings with the idea of an intertribal alliance.
 Tecumseh traveled widely, urging warriors to abandon accommodationist chiefs and to join the resistance at Prophetstown.
-In August 1810, Tecumseh led 400 armed warriors to confront Governor Harrison in Vincennes.
+In August 1810, Tecumseh led 400 armed warriors to confront Harrison in Vincennes.
 Tecumseh demanded that Harrison nullify the Fort Wayne treaty, threatening to kill the chiefs who had signed it.
 Harrison refused, saying that the Miami were the owners of the land and could sell it if they so chose.
 Tecumseh left peacefully but warned Harrison that he would seek an alliance with the British unless the treaty was nullified.

 Great Comet of 1811 and Tekoomsē

-In March the Great Comet of 1811 appeared.
+In March, the Great Comet of 1811 appeared.
 During the next year, tensions between American colonists and Native Americans rose quickly.
-Four settlers were murdered along the Missouri River and, in another incident, natives seized a boatload of supplies from a group of traders.
+Four settlers were murdered along the Missouri River and, in another incident, Natives seized a boatload of supplies from a group of traders.
 Harrison summoned Tecumseh to Vincennes to explain the actions of his allies.
 In August 1811, the two leaders met, with Tecumseh assuring Harrison that the Shawnee intended to remain at peace with the United States.

-Afterward, Tecumseh traveled to the Southeast on a mission to recruit allies against the United States from among the "Five Civilized Tribes."
-His name Tekoomsē meant "Shooting Star" or "Panther Across The Sky."
+Afterward, Tecumseh traveled to the Southeast on a mission to recruit allies against the United States from among the "Five Civilized Tribes".
+His name Tekoomsē meant "Shooting Star" or "Panther Across The Sky".

 Tecumseh told the Choctaw, Chickasaw, Muscogee, and many others that the comet of March 1811 had signaled his coming.
 He also said that the people would see a sign proving that the Great Spirit had sent him.

-While Tecumseh was traveling, both sides readied for the Battle of Tippecanoe.
+As Tecumseh traveled, both sides readied for the Battle of Tippecanoe.
 Harrison assembled a small force of army regulars and militia to combat the Native forces.
 On November 6, 1811, Harrison led this army of about 1,000 men to Prophetstown, Indiana, hoping to disperse Tecumseh's confederacy.
-Early next morning, forces under The Prophet prematurely attacked Harrison's army at the Tippecanoe River near the Wabash.
-Though outnumbered, Harrison repulsed the attack, forcing the Natives to retreat and abandon Prophetstown.
+Early the next morning, forces under The Prophet prematurely attacked Harrison's army at the Tippecanoe River near the Wabash.
+Harrison repulsed the attack, forcing the Natives to retreat and abandon Prophetstown.
 Harrison's men burned the village and returned home.

 New Madrid earthquake

-On December 11, 1811, the New Madrid earthquake shook the Muscogee lands and the Midwest.
+On December 11, 1811, the New Madrid earthquake shook the Muscogee lands and the Midwestern United States.
 While the interpretation of this event varied from tribe to tribe, they agreed that the powerful earthquake had to have spiritual significance.
 The earthquake and its aftershocks helped the Tecumseh resistance movement as the Muscogee and other Native American tribes believed it was a sign that the Shawnee must be supported and that Tecumseh had prophesied such an event and sign.